alx-software-engineer/Task_Manager/README.md

 This project matters because it demonstrates a strong command of modern frontend development principles, including component-based architecture, global state management, and local data persistence, all within a serverless application—making it an excellent portfolio piece.

 ![TaskFlow Screenshot](./screenshot.png)
-_To add a screenshot: take a picture of your running app and add it to your project folder with the name `screenshot.png`._

 ---